Sweet Virginia

 Lead vocal: Mick Jagger

-Background vocals: Mick Jagger, Keith Richards, Mick Taylor and unknown female singers
+Background vocals: Mick Jagger, Keith Richards, Mick Taylor & others

 Harmonica: Mick Jagger